ampedPF/obs-source-status/README.md

-# OBS Audio Status
+# OBS Source Status

-This widget displays the current status of the specified OBS audio sources.
+This widget displays the current status of the specified OBS sources.

 It can be used as an overlay and/or as a projector.